webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 - **Redundancy and high availability (HA) concepts**: 5 "9's" = 99.99999% uptime.
   - high availablilty: systems always available. automatic switchover.
   - **Cold site**: empty building that will need equipment and data to be installed.
-  - **Warm site**: same as hot, but needs data set.
+  - **Warm site**: same as hot, but needs current data set.
   - **Hot site**: ready to deploy. building in another location with live data set and equipment.
   - **Cloud site**: move processing and data storage. most cost effective.
-  - **Active-active vs. active-passive**:
+  - **Active-active vs. active-passive**: Redundant Hardware/Clusters
-    - active-active: both switches/routers/firewall load balance.
+    - active-active: both nodes are processing connections concurrently.
-    - active-passive: two switches/routers/firewall sharing same virtual MAC/IP, when one is active, the other is passive.
+    - active-passive: sharing same virtual MAC/IP, when one is active, the other is passive. advantage: failure node not adversely affected.
-    - **Multiple Internet service providers (ISPs)/diverse paths**: multiple internet connections.
+    - **Multiple Internet service providers (ISPs)/diverse paths**: multiple internet connections. redundancy.
     - **Virtual Router Redundancy Protocol (VRRP)/First Hop Redundancy Protocol (FHRP)**: default gateway is served by multiple routers. they share virtual ip and virtual MAC.
-    - both are the same besides small terminology and VRRP does not need a physical IP assigned.
+    - VRRP: open standard. if failure, new default gateway(master router) is selected. does not require each router to have unique IP.
+All routers can share virtual IP.
-  - **Mean time to repair (MTTR)**: estimated time to recover from fault.
-Total repair time / number of incidents.
+  - **Mean time to repair (MTTR)**: estimated time to recover from fault. `Total repair time / number of incidents`.
-  - **Mean time between failure (MTBF)**: expected lifetime of product before failure.
-Total time(devices \* hours)/devices failures.
+  - **Mean time between failure (MTBF)**: expected lifetime of device before failure. `Total time(devices x hours)/devices failures`.
-  - **Mean time to failure**: nonrepairable assets(harddrives). (device \* hours) / failures.
+  - **Mean time to failure (MTTF)**: nonrepairable assets(harddrives). `Total time(device * hours) / device failures`.
   - **Recovery time objective (RTO)**: period following disaster that system may remain offline.
   - **Recovery point objective (RPO)**: amount of data loss a system can sustain, measured in time units.
     - example: virus destoys database.
 RPO is 24 hours. data can be recovered from backup no more than 24 hours before the infection.